Willi Castro Player Props: Twins vs. Tigers

 Willi Castro At The Plate

-- Castro is hitting .248 with eight doubles, five home runs and seven walks.
+- Castro is batting .250 with eight doubles, five home runs and nine walks.

-- In 11 games this season (22.0%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- Castro has driven in a run in 11 games this year (21.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.